 Element 1: The weekly sync meeting

 The weekly sync meeting is not a calendar sync or a logistics coordination call.
-It is a 30-45 minute weekly conversation where you review three things: what you’re both prioritizing this week, what support each person needs from the other, and whether the current balance is sustainable.
+It is a 30-45 minute weekly conversation where you review three things: what you are both prioritizing this week, what support each person needs from the other, and whether the current balance is sustainable.
 Effective couples work scheduling starts here.

-Here’s what happens during a weekly sync:
+Here is what happens during a weekly sync:

 Why the weekly sync works: Without a sync meeting, unspoken expectations build resentment.
-One partner thinks they’re carrying more.
-The other has no idea that’s what the first partner thinks.
-The sync makes expectations explicit.
-When they’re explicit, they become negotiable.
+One partner thinks they are carrying more.
+The other has no idea that is what the first partner thinks.

 Weekly Sync Meeting is a scheduled 30-45 minute conversation between partners in a dual-career household where each person reviews upcoming priorities, requests specific support from their partner, and checks whether current time allocation is sustainable for the relationship.